UBC-MDS/diabetes_classification_model/CODE_OF_CONDUCT.md

 ## Inclusion statement

-We believe in inclusive work environments where individuals of all age, gender, sexual orientation, race, disablilty, and body size are included and respected respected.
+We believe in inclusive work environments where individuals of all age, gender, sexual orientation, race, disability, and body size are included and respected.
 This includes being able to make contributions without harassment or discrimination.

 ## Expectations

 To foster this inclusive and respectful environment, all involved in this project are expected to:

-* Address others in a respectful manner, including addressing individuals with their preferred pronounds
+* Address others in a respectful manner, including addressing individuals with their preferred pronouns
 * Use appropriate and non-offensive language
 * Give criticism in a constructive manner
 * Accept constructive criticism respectfully